Interview with CEO Ron Eckhart

 “Please, Faye.
 If so many gamers don’t own yachts, why weren’t they banging on the doors of my yacht company’s showroom?
 Did you know that a vanishingly small percentage of people are buying yachts these days?
 The only logical explanation is that everyone already owns one.”

-I don’t thin- Let’s move on.
+I don’t think- Let’s move on.
 At your launch announcement, you mentioned the company was seeking acquisition and valued itself at $4.2 billion.
 Have there been any offers?

 “Well, Francesca, I have to say I’m as surprised as anyone that the offers haven’t been…flooding in, as such.
 We’ve been a company for nearly three weeks now, which in startup terms is basically a legacy institution.
-I’m checking my email constantly—sometimes as often as every twenty minutes.”
+I’m checking my email constantly though!”

 And…nothing?

 “I wouldn’t say nothing.
-We got one email asking if we’d be interested in extending our car warranty, which I thought showed promise until our lawyer explained what it actually was.
-But I remain optimistic.
-These Saudi consortiums are probably just doing their due diligence.
-Very thorough people, I’m told.
-I’m sure an offer is imminent.
-In fact - oh!
-A new email has just arrived.
+We got one email from a woman who was very keen to reach me, which I thought showed promise, until it became clear she wanted to talk about my extended warranty.
+I remain optimistic, though.
+The consortiums are probably just doing their due diligence.
+They have to be very thorough, you know, so I’m sure that an offer is just around the corner.
+In fact, I - oh, I’ve just had an email come through.
 Let’s see here… well, didn’t I tell you there would be interest?
 A Nigerian Prince wants to talk to me.”

 Perhaps the Saudis are concerned by your total lack of products, revenue, or assets?